 This year in athletics has been busy and fun, but it has also come with its challenges.
 The first month of school was a bit tough as we were waiting for the gym floor renovations to finish, but finally, in the first week of October, the gym opened again, and our sports season continued as normal.

-Niagara Christian Collegiate (NCC) is an independent, non-denominational Christian school located on the beautiful Niagara River near Niagara Falls, Ontario, Canada.
+Niagara Christian Collegiate (NCC) is an independent, non-denominational Christian day and boarding school for Grades 6–12, situated on the beautiful Niagara River near Niagara Falls, Ontario, Canada.